uncbiag/InverseConsistency/docs/source/medical_training.rst

 Preprocessing the Dataset
 =========================

 Next, convert the data into a pytorch tensor that can be quickly loaded.
-This is also where we would handle resampling all our images to the same resolution if they were heterogeneous resolutions or downsampling if the data were higher resolution than we wanted.
-We will initially train at a lower than original resolution, as chosen in model.py .
+This is also where we handle resampling all our images to the same resolution if they were heterogeneous resolutions or downsampling if the data were higher resolution than we wanted.
+For this tutorial, we train at a lower than original resolution, as chosen in model.py .
+Once you have completed this tutorial, if you are training GradICON on your own dataset, you can choose to retrain with input_shape to your data's native resolution to get a more performant model at the cost of longer training.

 .. code-block:: python